adi868/Smothii/README.md

-# smöthii
+# Smöthii

 ## About Smöthii
 Smöthii is an encompassing interactive interface for a fresh smoothie vending machine.
 The Smöthii application allows a customer to select and purchase a Smöthii from a list of official recipes or personally create a custom Smöthii from the available ingredients.
 Once the customer has selected a Smöthii to purchase, a vending interface directs the customer throughout the full purchase and Smöthii production.

 ## Installation
-The smöthii app relies on Node.js to provide the web server, and mysql to store vending machine data (smöthiis, ingredients, recipies, smöthii purchases and ingredient restocks).
-There are a number of node.js packages used to extend functionality listed below.
+The Smöthii app relies on Node.js to provide the web server, and MySQL to store vending machine data (smöthiis, ingredients, recipies, smöthii purchases and ingredient restocks).
+There are a number of Node.js packages used to extend functionality listed below.

 1. [Download](https://nodejs.org/en/download/) and install Node.js
 2. [Download](https://dev.mysql.com/downloads/mysql/) and install MySql